The Ultimate Web Push Notifications Guide

 Another way to engage users with push notifications is to show users that your team is hard at work to fix issues they’re experiencing by letting them know when they’re fixed!
 It’s a great way to show that your customer service is great and your team is responsive.

-The easiest way to implement: Beamer’s Web Push Notifications
+The easiest way to implement Push Notifications.

 What’s the easiest way to get web push notifications up and running?
 Beamer’s web push notification service is a simple install and provides you with a full, user-friendly dashboard to create engaging, visual messages that boost engagement and bring users back to your product.
 Beamer is an in-app changelog that sits within your website or product interface.
 You can post updates on anything in your Beamer feed and your users can see them in context within your product.
 Your Beamer feed is also a perfect, in-context landing window for web push notifications.
 Beamer gives your team an easy way to create updates with photos, videos, colorful CTAs, and more.
 Anyone on your team can create engaging updates.
 Additionally, you can segment push notifications by demographic, language, location, and past behavior to better target users and increase open and click through rates.
 Beamer’s backend also provides your team with all the analytics on engagement with your messages so you can see which messages and Beamer updates perform the best.

-How to make web push notifications more engaging:
+How to make push notifications more engaging.

 As with anything, there is a certain degree of creativity and steps to take to create something that really captures users attention and drives the engagement you’re looking for.